jenciso/newblog/content/blog/12-factor-app/index.md

 ---

 [Twelve factor App](https://12factor.net/) are great patterns to create cloud native applications.
 The guide was inspired by Martin Fowler’s books Patterns of Enterprise Application Architecture and Refactoring.

-This guide could be use not only on cloud-computing providers, it also use in your on premise platform.
+This guide could be use not only on cloud-computing providers, it also could be use on your on-premise platform.
 Below, I show you an infographic about it

 ----